MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

    :::

-5.6 In the transaction confirmation window in MetaMask, switch to the tab named **TYPESCRIPT EXAMPLE SNAP**.
+Next, from the transaction confirmation window in MetaMask, switch to the tab named **TYPESCRIPT EXAMPLE SNAP**.
 Switching to the tab activates the [`onTransaction`](../../reference/entry-points.md#ontransaction) entry point of your Snap and displays the percentage of gas fees in the transaction insights UI:

 <p align="center">
 <img src={require('../../assets/transaction-insights.png').default} alt="Transaction insights UI" width="400px" style={{border: '1px solid #DCDCDC'}} />